-The University of Idaho's entry into the 2008 SAE Clean Snowmobile Challenge (CSC) was a direct-injection (DI) two-stroke powered snowmobile modified to use blended ethanol fuel.
-The modulated and battery-less directinjection system used to decrease exhaust emissions and improve fuel economy maintained near stock power output of the engine.
-The emissions output was further reduced using an oxidation catalyst located after the exhaust silencer.
-Noise from the engine compartment was reduced by custom-carbon fiber hood and side panels, which allowed placement of extra sound absorbing materials.
-Pre-competition testing had the snowmobile entering the 2008 SAE CSC competition weighing 580 lbs (263 kg) wet, achieving 13.25 mpg (5.63 km/L) running on blended ethanol fuel, and a J-192 sound magnitude score of 80 dBA.
+The University of Idaho's entry into the 2010 SAE Clean Snowmobile Challenge (CSC) was a direct-injection (DI) two-stroke powered snowmobile modified to use blended ethanol fuel.
+The modulated and battery-less direct-injection system used to decrease exhaust emissions and improve fuel economy maintained near stock power output of the engine.
+Noise from the engine compartment was reduced by custom placement of sound absorbing materials.
+Pre-competition testing had the snowmobile entering the 2010 SAE CSC competition weighing 507 lbs (230 kg) wet, before adding sound deadening material.